Ava (poet): Life

-Little is known about the life of Ava beyond her work and some inferences into her identity as an anchorite (anchoress).
+Little is known about the life of Ava beyond her work and some references to her identity as an anchorite (anchoress).
 It is known that she was married and bore two sons who are mentioned in the afterword of her poem posthumously named Das Jüngste Gericht (The Last Judgement).
-Through this afterward we also learn that one of Ava's sons died within her lifetime, though the age at which he died and the cause of death are not stated.
+Through this afterword we also learn that one of Ava's sons died within her lifetime, though the age at which he died and the cause of death are not stated.

-Due to her vast knowledge of scripture, most scholars identify Ava the poet with a certain Ava whose death is recorded in a number of monasteries in present-day Austria.
+Due to her vast knowledge of scripture, most scholars identify Ava the poet with a certain Ava whose death is recorded in a number of monasteries in Austria.
 It is likely that after the death of her husband, Ava lived as an enclosed woman on the estate of Göttweig Abbey in Lower Austria, near Krems, or perhaps in Melk Abbey.